LoopKit/loopdocs/docs/browser/bb-errors.md

 If your certificates have expired and you do not have the ENABLE_NUKE_VARIABLE configured, you will see this error when you try to build.
 It does not have a clear annotation.
 The error string starts with: `No code signing identity found and`.
 The phrase ends with `can not create a new one because you enabled readonly` but the `readonly` has backquotes around it.
 Sometimes, the phrase uses `cannot` and in other cases `can not`.

-> The first automatic build when Loop 3.6.x is released will update the files required for automatic certificate creation.
-The next automatic build will use the new files.
-So if the first attempt with Loop 3.6.x fails, try again.

 ![graphic showing missing distribution certificate](img/missing-distribution-certificate.png){width="800"}
 {align="center"}